g105b/graph/README.md

 Finds the shortest path between two nodes in a graph, featuring asymmetric, weighted connections.

-[See the Wikipedia article on Dijkstra's algorithm][wiki-dijkstra].
+[See the Wikipedia article on Dijkstra's algorithm][wiki-dijkstra], and see the example provided on the Wikipedia article in `example/wikipedia.php`.

 This repository represents a `Graph` object, which can contain multiple `Node` objects.
 Nodes can be given multiple `Connection` objects, which connect two Nodes -- in one direction -- with a weight.
 A bidirectional connection requires two separate connections, and a bidirectional connection may have different weights in either direction.